parsaeisa/Notes/DevOps/kubernetes.md

 A namespace can be a part of a team to get quota more than usual.

 Namespaces can be joined to teams and being removed from it.

+## Deamonset

+Deamonset is used when we want to add a process to every cluster in kubernetes.

+## Role

+There are some actions defined on k8s objects.
+Like reading, editing, etc.

+A user or a pod ( e.g. deamonset pod ) can get some of these accesses.

+I think due to deamonset mindset, it needs to modify some pods and need some accesses.